Our work with service members and veterans

 From April 30, 2022, we shall be restructuring our services to veterans and military service members.
 The Military Psychological Services, under the Directorship of Dr Roger Brooke, will be closing, with the services themselves being folded into the regular services of the Psychology Clinic.
 Dr. Brooke himself is retiring.
 The Psychology Clinic will continue to welcome military service members, veterans, and their loved ones if and when doctoral students are available.
 Military clients will pay the Clinic's fees in the normal way.

 We sometimes see people individually but we also work with families.
-Family sessions that include an extended family of grandparents, uncles, aunts, boy/girlfriends, and even other close friends are especially valued.

 Why come to the Duquesne University Psychology Clinic?